saul/fsharp-type-safety-talk/slides.md

 public bool SendEmail(string from, string to, string body)
 ```

+--

 `string` can represent an arbitrary sized sequence of UTF-16 code points.

 **There are definitely some strings which are not valid email addresses.**

+--

 The example above is _stringly typed_.

+.important[
+Use the type system to represent different types of values
+]

 ---